LDPC Codes with Local and Global Decoding: Reducing The Number of Joint Iterations

-Note that if $\eta=0$, the scheduling scheme described in \eqref{eq:opt schedule} is not valid.
+\begin{lemma} For every $\eta>0$, the scheduling scheme described in \eqref{eq:opt schedule} is valid. \end{lemma} \begin{proof} See Appendix~\ref{App:valid opt schedule}. \end{proof} Note that if $\eta=0$, the scheduling scheme described in \eqref{eq:opt schedule} is not valid.
 However, since local iterations have zero cost in our model, we can assume that we can apply arbitrarily many local iterations to get arbitrarily close to $\eta=0$.
-Simulations show that $\eta=10^{-4}$ suffices for achieving minimal $N_{JI}$.
-Thus, for the following analysis we will assume that $\eta=0$, and that the scheduling scheme is still valid.
-In this scheduling scheme, the decoder tries to decode the sub-block on the local graph until it gets ``stuck", which refers to not being able to reduce the erasure probability while still strictly greater than zero.
+Numerical simulations show that $\eta=10^{-4}$ suffices for achieving minimal $N_{JI}$.
+For the following analysis we will assume that $\eta=0$, and that the scheduling scheme is still valid.
+In this scheduling scheme, the decoder tries to decode the sub-block on the local graph until it gets ``stuck", which refers to not being able to reduce the erasure probability while it is still strictly greater than zero.
 This happens first when $x_{l_1}=x_s(\epsilon)$, for some iteration $l_1$, where $x_s(\epsilon)$ is given in Definition~\ref{def:h_eps}.
 So, in the first joint update we have

-In view of \eqref{eq:f with eff}, the local graph now "sees" $\epsilon_2 \triangleq \epsilon_{loc}(y_{l_1+1})<\epsilon$ as an effective erasure probability, and it will proceed the decoding algorithm locally.
-It may get ``stuck" again and another joint update will be invoked; this procedure continues until $\epsilon_{loc}(y_{l_p+1}) < \epsilon_L$ in the $p$'th (and last) update, which enables successful local decoding (i.e., $N_{JI}=p$).
-In general, let $\{l_k\}_{k=1}^{N_{JI}}$ be the joint update iterations of the scheduling scheme described above and let $\epsilon_k$ be the effective erasure probability from the local perspective between joint updates $i-1$ and $i$.
+In view of \eqref{eq:f with eff}, the local graph now "sees" $\epsilon_{loc}(y_{l_1+1})<\epsilon$ as an effective erasure probability, and it can continue the decoding algorithm locally.
+It may get "stuck" again and another joint update will be invoked; this procedure continues until $\epsilon_{loc}(y_{l_p+1}) < \epsilon_L$ in the $p$'th (and last) update, which enables successful local decoding (i.e., $N_{JI}=p$).
+In general, let $\{l_k\}_{k=1}^{N_{JI}}$ be the joint update iterations of the scheduling scheme described above and let $\varepsilon_k $ be the effective erasure probability from the local perspective between joint updates $k-1$ and $k$.
 Then,

 where